-The Curious Historian will eventually be a four-year history program, but only the first two courses are available as of December 2021.
-The publisher suggests that students begin the series in either third or fourth grade and continue through sixth or seventh grade.
-From my review of the first course, it seems to me that the series will also work for grades five through eight since the content of the first course is challenging enough for fifth graders.
+The Curious Historian will eventually be a three-year history program, but only the first two courses are available as of December 2021.
+The publisher suggests that students begin the series in either third or fourth grade and continue through fifth or sixth grade, although I think the material should be suitable for use up through seventh grade.
 The program is designed as a series of one-semester courses that present world history in chronological order.
 Students will complete two courses per year.

 The courses are:

 Free resources that enhance or support each course are available on the publisher’s website.
 These include schedules, quizzes, answer keys, song lyrics, and a “Go Deeper Resources” PDF, such as Go Deeper Resources PDF for 1A.
-You can also purchase the optional TCH Archive: Extra Resources for each course (described below.)
+You can also purchase the optional TCH (The Curious Historian) Archive: Extra Resources for each course that I describe below.

 The Educational Approach

 Since the courses’ authors believe that a primary reason for studying history is to cultivate virtue and wisdom, they also help students learn to evaluate actions as praiseworthy or blameworthy—students learn that most people exhibit both types of actions.
-(This feature should be more apparent in the courses for the time periods where we know more detailed personal information about people than we do for ancient history.)
+(This feature will be more apparent in the courses for the time periods where we know more personal information about people than we do for those from ancient history.)

 The Curious Historian series is secular in its approach even though it discusses the beliefs of various religions and makes some connections to biblical history.
 For example, on page 101 a sidebar says, “One part of the Epic of Gilgamesh includes a story of a great flood that sounds very much like the account of Noah’s flood in the Bible.”
-Christian families might want to add religious content with the Biblical Connections in the Extra Resources (described below) to ensure that students learn where biblical events fit within the study of history or to learn about such things as how Hammurabi’s code compared to Mosaic law.
+Christian families might want to add religious content by using the Biblical Connections from the Extra Resources (described below) to ensure that students learn where biblical events fit within the study of history or to learn about such things as how Hammurabi’s Code compared to Mosaic law.

 Teachers might also want to use the free Go Deeper PDF that has extra information that might be worth perusing.
 The PDF contains some information itself, but most of it consists of links to websites with videos, articles, and images.

 The teacher’s editions have the complete student text with overprinted answers plus many sidenotes and footnotes with additional information and suggestions for further learning.
-The teacher’s editions also suggest reading stories from Susan Wise Bauer’s Story of the World series, and pertinent stories are referenced in sidenotes where they fit in.
+The teacher’s editions also suggest reading stories from Susan Wise Bauer’s Story of the World series, and the pertinent stories are referenced in sidenotes.

 Student editions include an extensive set of exercises at the end of each chapter, many of which are identified as being optional.
 The exercises always include two sections titled “Talk It Over” (that presents an interesting question for discussion) and “Think About It” (a deeper thinking question for either a written answer or discussion).
-There are also various content review exercises with questions in the format of multiple-choice, true/false, short answer, fill in the blanks, matching columns, completing charts, listing key facts, and more.
+There are also various content review exercises with different types of questions: multiple choice, true/false, short answer, fill in the blanks, matching columns, completing charts, listing key facts, and more.
 “Be Creative” exercises offer students opportunities for creative writing based on what they are learning.
 Map exercises have maps to be labeled.
 And finally, there are occasional activities for puzzles, drawing, crafts, and games.

 If you want to test students, an appendix has a one-page quiz for each chapter.
 The quizzes are also available as free downloads on the publisher’s website.
 Answer keys for the tests are in an appendix of the teacher’s edition.